miladtahanian/V2RayCFGDumper/README.md

 <!-- USAGE -->
 ## Usage

-Add This [Link](http://uploadserver.sialkcable.ir/v2ray/config.txt) in V2RayNG, Nekoray for Android or PC as a subscription link and update every 6 hours
+Add This [Link](http://uploadserver.sialkcable.ir/v2ray/config.txt) in V2RayNG, Nekoray for Android or PC as a subscription link and update every hour!

 <!-- CONTACT -->
 ## Contact